Chrico/wp-fields/docs/02 - create forms.md

 ----

 ## Validate data
-To validate the input data, you can use the `Filter::add_validator`-method to assign validators the elements.
+To validate the input data, you can use the `Filter::withValidator`-method to assign validators the elements.
 In our example we're using the `NotEmpty`-validator to ensure, that the `my-text`-element is not empty.

 ```php
 <?php